clopca/cdk-vpclattice-alpha/API.md

 - *Type:* string

-The Arn of the targetGroup.
+The Arn of the target group.

 ---